devoplus/JiraBugReporter/README.md

  - [ ] DevTools paneli ile HAR çıkarmak
  - [ ] `chrome.debugger` ile header/status/redirect zincirini de elde etmek
  - [ ] Alan adı/desen bazlı include/exclude (örn. `cdn.*.com` hariç)

+## Copyright

+Trademarks: Atlassian, Jira and their respective logos are trademarks or registered trademarks of Atlassian Pty Ltd in the U.S. and other countries.
+All other product names, logos, and brands are property of their respective owners.